tomorroisnew/Code-Review-Notes/Python/Flask.md

 There is also a function called `add_url_rule()`.
 It is the same as `.route()`. `.route()` is just a decorator for `add_url_rule()`.
 The syntax for it is `add_url_rule("/endpoint", view_func=func_to_exec)`

 # USER INPUTS
 Like i said, flask is simple.
 To get form parameters, use `request.form`, it is a dictionary.
-To get get parmeters, use `request.args.get()`.
+To get Get parmeters, use `request.args`, it is also a dictionary.
 To get files parameters, use `request.files`, it is also a dictionary.

 # TEMPLATES
 Django uses jinja2 for templating.
 The function for rendering templates is `render_template()`.
 The syntax is `render_template('template.html', argname=argvalue)`.
 Normally, variables in templates are automatically escaped that protects to xss.
 However, using the safe filter or autoescape off will disable the auto encoding.